risingwavelabs/risingwave-docs/cloud/billing-pricing.md

     For detailed information on each node, see [Understanding nodes in RisingWave](/cluster-choose-a-cluster-plan.md#understanding-nodes-in-risingwave).

 - **Storage capacity**: RisingWave Cloud bills the storage in per GB-month increments at a second rate.
 You pay for the storage capacity of the data your RisingWave cluster persisted during stream processing, such as tables, materialized views, and internal states.

+See the [pricing table](#pricing-table) below for the cost of compute resources and storage capacity in different regions.

 ### Invited plan